 To give you a little perspective—I am in reasonably good shape.
 I exercise off and on, and I could do the Narrows for five hours.
 It was exhausting, but I managed.
 As I went up and down the river, I thought, “Could I do this while helping my five-year-old?”
 My answer was no.

 I saw other families with children my boys age turn back at points.
 I’m sure I would have done the same.
-It’s hard to make that call, but you need to, no matter how much you want to see beyond the next turn.
+It’s hard to make that call, but you need to, no matter how much you want to see beyond the next turn and get to at least Wall Street on the trail.

 Hotels near Zion National Park